ch98-1/World-of-Mess/README.md

 # World of Mess
- Some information on the D&D game I run called World of Mess.
-Updated fairly regularly
+ Some materials from the game I run called World of Mess.
+Updated fairly regularly.